vladkol/cortanapotw/README.md

 ![Configuration mode](https://monosnap.com/image/9QxhPHNKAvy4doNlBlSK9ELl7X9Bw6.png)

-Then, with launching the app via Cortana (ask *"Cortana, what is you pick of the week?"*) you will get something like on a picture below and Cortana talking.
+Then, with launching the app via Cortana (ask *"Cortana, what is your pick of the week?"*) you will get something like on a picture below and Cortana talking.

 ![Working app](https://monosnap.com/image/XgXdLgMlZcaEy02PoJX6nFUpoG3HfR.png)